EstherSlabbert/CICD-with-Jenkins/README.md

 CI/CDE is Continuous Integration and **Continuous Deployment (CDE)** rather than just Continuous Delivery.

-**Continuous Deployment (CDE)** refers to automatically deploying the application (product) to production (i.e. to users) after passing all the necessary tests and quality checks (done in the CD stage).
+**Continuous Deployment (CDE)** refers to automatically deploying the application (product) to production (i.e. to users) after passing all the necessary tests and quality checks (done in the CI stage).

 ### <a id="benefits-of-cicd">Benefits of CI/CD</a>